timm/fun/docs/nums.md

 <img src="http://yuml.me/diagram/plain;dir:lr/class/[Nums]1-2[Num],[Nums]-.-[note: v.fast comparison two Nums (assumes normal bell-shaped curves){bg:cornsilk}]">

 To test if two distributions are different, there are some methods that are somewhat slow, but very thorough (and these methods are "nonparametric"; i.e. they do not make any (potentially silly) assumptions about the shaper of the data).
 If you are going to publish results (say, in the SE literature), you need to use those thorough methods to check your final conclusions[^slow].

 [^slow]: There are many such methods but I recommend Scott-Knot with bootstrapping and Cliff's Delta.

-That said, deep in guts of an inference procedure, you often need a fast heuristic way to peek at a distribution  to decide if they seem difference.
-This page describes two such methods:
+That said, deep in guts of an inference procedure, you often need a fast heuristic peek at a distribution  to quickly decide if they seem difference.
+This page describes two such methods (and it recommended that you use this both as a conjunction):

 - The  ttest for significant differences in distributions;
 - The hedges test for small effects.

 Using these tests, two distributions "_x_" and "_y_" are different if they are not significantly different and have differences larger than a small effect.

 ```awk
    4.  function diff(x,y,      s) {